shibanisaha/StockSubscriptionProject/README.md

 Spring boot stock detail subscription project.
 Databased used mongoDB atlas.

 User can register and login with email & password.
-Authentication of User is implemented with spring security DaoAuthentication.
+Authentication of User is implemented with spring security DaoAuthentication and JWT authentication.

 Polygon API is used to get stock data based on stock ticker, start and end date.